How hard will Hurricane Lee hit New England? The cold North Atlantic may decide that

 That doesn’t mean storms aren’t dangerous in New England.

 The Great New England Hurricane of 1938 brought gusts as high as 186 mph (300 kph) and sustained winds of 121 mph (195 kph) at Massachusetts’ Blue Hill Observatory.
 And the damage isn’t always confined to the coast.
-In 2011, a weakening Hurricane Irene was downgraded to a tropical storm but produced historic flooding in Vermont.
+In 2011, a weakening Hurricane Irene was downgraded to a tropical storm but produced historic flooding in Vermont, causing more than $800 million in estimated damage.

 DOWN EAST MAINE